freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 Remember the multitude of people who thought they have fixed the issue?
 They didn't, they were just lucky because the bug invocation is a [race condition](https://en.wikipedia.org/wiki/Race_condition) when CS2 is started in a specific way!
 Race condition means that the behavior of an application is dependent on timing, and that's what happens here.

-The `levelload` loop is shutdown before it can complete sometimes.
+The `levelload` loop is shut down before it can complete sometimes.
 And it's only happening to some users because it depends on the following factors:

-1. ***The way Counter-Strike is started**: the blame factor is 90%
+1. **The way Counter-Strike is started**: the blame factor is 90%
 1. Speed of the computer: blame factor is 3%
 1. Speed of the user: blame factor is 3%
 1. State of the moon: blame factor is 3%